-The Senior Executive of Compliance is responsible for addressing quality improvement issues for the Lead Agency and its providers.
-As part of the commitment to continuous quality improvement, the Senior Executive of Compliance will receive vital information from the respective Compliance Division regarding any quality issues that have surfaced within the programs.
-The Senior Executive of Compliance can then evaluate the information from outcome goals to look for trends or patterns that are occurring at a regional level.
-The Senior Executive of Compliance will strive to identify and remove obstacles to quality service at this level with the participation of BFP management, who will in turn involve their program staff as appropriate.
+As of FY 2018-2019, the Senior Executive of Strategy and Performance is responsible for addressing quality improvement issues for the Lead Agency and its case management agencies, Family Allies and CARES.
+As part of the commitment to continuous quality improvement, the Senior Executive of Strategy and Performance will receive vital information from the respective QA Division regarding any quality issues that have surfaced within the programs.
+The Senior Executive of Strategy and Performance can then evaluate the information from outcome goals to look for trends or patterns that are occurring at a regional level.
+The Senior Executive of Strategy and Performance will strive to identify and remove obstacles to quality service at this level with the participation of BFP management, who will in turn involve their program staff as appropriate.
 Concrete action plans will be developed at this level to implement change in the identified areas.

-The BFP Compliance Division is delegated responsibility and authority for the coordination of the Brevard Family Partnership QA Program.
+The BFP QA Division is delegated responsibility and authority for the coordination of the Brevard Family Partnership QA Program.
 This division serves as the focal point for all quality improvement activities and is responsible for coordinating all agency quality improvement functions.
 This division is responsible for overseeing the development, implementation, and maintenance of quality improvement activities, and to provide reporting of results.
-It is the role of the Compliance Division to create a positive quality culture and encourage staff ownership of quality work.
+It is the role of the QA Division to create a positive quality culture and encourage staff ownership of quality work.
 Other functions include tabulating quality improvement data, generating meaningful reports, tracking follow-through on processes, and offering suggestions for agency-wide quality improvement needs on an ongoing basis.
-The Compliance Division is responsible for the orientation of new agency staff to the agency-wide quality improvement process.
+The Strategy and Performance Division is responsible for the orientation of new agency staff to the agency-wide quality improvement processe.